zcdev/Unit-4-Game/README.md

 ### Overview

-In this assignment, we were asked to create another fun and interactive game for web browsers.
-This time, the app must dynamically update the HTML pages with the jQuery library.
+In this project, I created another fun and interactive game for web browsers.
+This time, the app dynamically updated the HTML pages with the jQuery library.

 ### Technologies